 Review updates and highlights from the ICE Government Affairs Committee.

 Louisiana House Bill 748, the Occupational Licensing Review Act, was revised and passed by the Louisiana Senate.
 The Senate adopted an amendment requiring that the information gathered during the Governor’s review of occupational licensing laws will be made public.
-HB 748, as amended, has now been sent back to the House for another vote.
+HB 748, as amended, was signed by the Governor.

 ATP has been following the Copyright Issue and the impacts on testing companies as well as certification organizations.
 Because this issue is moving quickly, ATP suggests sending the US Copyright Office this letter to express your concern.